-To sum it up in one word, the main benefit of regularly dry brushing is detoxing.
-When you’re dry brushing correctly, it aids in draining the lymphatic system, helping to release toxins from the body and to promote lymph circulation.
+Dry brushing the skin detoxifies the body by helping to drain the lymphatic system, releasing toxins and promoting lymph circulation.
 Lymph is a fluid that exists in vessels that circulate around the body.
 It carries immune cells that help the body’s cells survive, but this fluid also carries metabolic waste, which dry brushing can help eliminate from the body.
-Dry brushing has also been known to reduce the appearance of cellulite, and exfoliates and sloughs off dead skin cells for brighter, firmer skin.
+Dry brushing is also known to reduce the appearance of cellulite, and exfoliates and sloughs off dead skin cells for brighter, firmer skin.

 The key to harnessing all of these benefits, however, lies in correctly dry brushing your body.
 It’s not difficult to do, but there’s technique and attention involved so that you’re actually able to promote circulation and drainage in your lymphatic system.